berthayes/S3toCC/README.md

 # S3toCC
- Deploying Connect Nodes for Confluent Cloud in AWS using Python, Ansible, and Docker.
-Read .csv or .json files from an S3 bucket into Confluent Cloud
+ Deploying Kafka Connect Nodes for Confluent Cloud in AWS using Python, Ansible, and Docker.
+Read .csv or .json files from an S3 bucket into Confluent Cloud.

- This repository is useful for spinning up an arbitrary number of EC2 hosts running Kafka Connect.
 Each host runs [S3FS](https://github.com/s3fs-fuse/s3fs-fuse) which allows the host to mount an S3 bucket as a directory, e.g.
  ```
  s3fs your-s3-bucket /var/spooldir/
  ```
 This command will mount your S3 bucket to the /var/spooldir directory on the local filesystem.

  The host runs Kafka Connect as a Docker container with the S3 mounted directory, `/var/spooldir` mounted as a volume within Docker.
-Kafka Connect runs the [Spooldir](https://www.confluent.io/hub/jcustenborder/kafka-connect-spooldir) connector, which reads a variety of delimted filess from a local directory into Apache Kafka.
+Kafka Connect runs the [Spooldir](https://www.confluent.io/hub/jcustenborder/kafka-connect-spooldir) connector, which reads a variety of delimited files from a local directory into Apache Kafka.

 The result of this little hack is that multiple Connect nodes can run Spooldir and read delimited files directly from an S3 bucket.  `W00t!`

-The files in this repository are useful for creating an arbitrary number of EC2 hosts and configuring them with S3FS and Spooldir.
-The ingested files are sent to Confluent Cloud.

 0. In your Confluent Cloud console, go to
     - Tools & client config -> Kafka Connect